 At GAA, we recognize that a successful partnership between school and home is one of the cornerstones to a child's educational success.
-We would respectfully ask parents to support this partnership by completing and returning this Parent Contract to 1st block teacher.
+We would respectfully ask parents to support this partnership by completing and returning this Parent Contract to the Advisory teacher.

-In order to best support my child's learning, I will
+In order to best support my child's learning, I will:

-- Provide him or her with a quiet, orderly place to study - Ensure my child is prepared for class - Deliver my child to school on time every day - Attend special activities sponsored by GAA to build my understanding of learning outcomes and my capacity to support learning at home.
+- Provide him or her with a quiet, orderly place to study - Ensure my child is prepared for class - Bring my child to school on time every day, in full uniform - Support their adherence to the student code of conduct - Attend special activities sponsored by GAA to build my understanding of learning outcomes and my capacity to support learning at home.

-I have read and understood both the Parent and Student Contract and the Community Handbook.
-I have read and agree to adhere to the guidelines and expectations set out in the Secondary Community Handbook.
+I have read and understood both the Parent and Student Contract and the High School Handbook.
+I have read and agree to adhere to the guidelines and expectations set out in the Handbook.